-You’re responsible for paying federal and state income taxes on the benefits you receive.
-The Department of Unemployment Assistance (DUA) does not automatically withhold taxes, but you may request that taxes be withheld from your weekly benefits when you apply.
+You’re responsible for paying federal and state income taxes on the unemployment benefits you receive.
+The Department of Unemployment Assistance (DUA) does not automatically withhold taxes, but you may request that taxes be withheld from your weekly benefits when you file your claim.

 Your weekly benefits may also be reduced if you have a child support order or if you receive an overpayment on your weekly benefit.

 Your unemployment benefits are taxable.
-If you want taxes withheld from your weekly benefit payments, you must tell us this when you apply.
+If you want taxes withheld from your weekly benefit payments, you must tell us this when you file your claim.
 To do this, you may:

 If you don’t want to have taxes withheld from your weekly benefits, you will be responsible for paying federal and state taxes directly later.